AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Standard Error (StdError)
 ### Description
-The Standard Error Bands were developed by Jon Anderson, and are similar to the Bollinger Bands, except that their calculation is different.
-The bands are created by an upper and a lower boundary around a middle line, also known as the linear regression.
-The subtraction of two standard errors from the final value of the regression line results in the lower standard error band.
-Since individual closing prices can have a vast influence on the values of the bands, it is necessary to smooth the data using a Simple Moving Average.
+Jon Anderson came up with the Standard Error Bands, which are similar to the Bollinger Bands, but with a different calculation.
+An upper and a lower boundary around a middle line create the bands – this is also known as the linear regression.
+The lower standard error band results from the subtraction of two standard errors from the final value of the regression line.
+Because individual closing prices can have a huge influence on the values of the bands, it is necessary to use a Simple Moving Average to smooth the data.

 ### Interpretation
 One of the applications of the standard error bands is the tightening of the bands when prices rise/fall.
 If the bands tighten, it signifies that a trend is currently in place.
 A strong trend will continue to tighten the bands.